rigetti/pyquil/docs/source/exercises.rst

 Part b: Three qubit QFT program
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this part, we define a function, ``qft3``, to make a 3-qubit QFT quantum program.
+The algorithm is nicely described on `this page <https://algassert.com/quantum/2014/03/07/Building-your-own-Quantum-Fourier-Transform.html>`_.
-This is a mix of Hadamard and CPHASE gates, with a final bit reversal correction at the end consisting of a single SWAP gate.
+It is a mix of Hadamard and CPHASE gates, with a SWAP gate for bit reversal correction.

 .. code:: python